swift-lang/swift-t-downloads/README.md

 # swift-t-downloads

 Swift/T downloads

+* This repo prevents bulk data from accumulating in the swift-t repo history.
-Everything is in branch gh-pages!
+* Everything is in branch gh-pages!